hashkat/hashkat/docs/ThisIsHashkat.md

 *  Ideology
 *  Retweet preferences

-To agents.
-Agents are then generated within Regions according to specified Region parameters.
+Agents are generated within Regions according to specified Region parameters in addition to their agent parameters.

 Let me describe each factor, then I will show how they come together in the creation of Region populations.